dart-lang/language/working/augmentations/feature-specification.md

 ### 1.38

-*   Generalize the treatment of default values of optional parameters.
+*   Generalize the treatment of default values of optional parameters (addressing issue #4172).

 ### 1.37